epsilonlabs/playground-backend/README.md

 * `POST /emfatic2plantuml`: transforms a metamodel written in [Emfatic](https://eclipse.dev/emfatic/) to a [PlantUML class diagram](https://plantuml.com/class-diagram).
 * `POST /flexmi2plantuml`: transforms a model written in [Flexmi](https://eclipse.dev/epsilon/doc/flexmi/) that conforms to a metamodel written in Emfatic to a PlantUML class diagram.
-* `POST /epsilon`: runs an Epsilon script against a given set of metamodels (written in Emfatic) and models (written in Flexmi).
+* `POST /epsilon`: runs an Epsilon script against a given set of metamodels (written in Emfatic) and models (written in Flexmi or XMI).
 The first model can alternatively be a JSON document.

 ### Additional endpoints for the HTTP server